HandBrake/HandBrake-docs/source/en/latest/table-of-contents.markdown

 - [Quick start](introduction/quick-start.html)
   *Learn how to make your first video in minutes*
 - [About HandBrake](introduction/about.html)
-  *What HandBrake is, does, and does not do*
+  *What HandBrake is, does, and does not*

 ## Getting HandBrake